TN 12th Result 2026 Without Registration Number — What to Do If You Lost Your Hall Ticket

 Method 1 — Contact Your School

+If you want it fast then you need to contact your school for it.
+They can easily provide you this.
 This is the fastest and most reliable option.
 Every school maintains a complete record of all registered students with their registration numbers.
 Just call your school office or your class teacher directly.
 They will have it immediately.

 If result day falls on a holiday or school is closed, try reaching your class teacher on WhatsApp or phone.
 Most teachers are reachable on result day because they expect these calls.